textX/Arpeggio/docs/grammars.md

 calc = expression+ EOF
 ```

-Each grammar rule is given as an assignment where the lhs is the rule name (e.g.
+Each grammar rule is given as an assignment where the LHS is the rule name (e.g.
-`number`) and the rhs is a PEG expression.
+`number`) and the RHS is a PEG expression.

 - **Literal string matches** are given as strings (e.g. `"+"`).
 - **Regex matches** are given as strings with prefix `r` (e.g.